College Career Counselor Salary

-Survey results show that College Career Counselors use a fair number of skills.
+College Career Counselors seem to require a number of specific skills.
 Most notably, skills in Program Management, Counseling, Public Speaking, and Oral / Verbal Communication are correlated to pay that is above average.
-At the other end of the pay range are skills like Teaching and Oral / Verbal Communication.
-Most people skilled in Counseling are similarly competent in Public Speaking.
+At the other end of the pay range are skills like Teaching, Oral / Verbal Communication, and Public Speaking.
+Those familiar with Counseling also tend to know Public Speaking.

 Pay by Experience Level for College Career Counselor

 Median of all compensation (including tips, bonus, and overtime) by years of experience.